mesutnafizsimsek/CmakeCpp-Learning/readme.md

 add_executable(${PROJECT_NAME} main.cpp add.cpp)

-# ADDING WITH HEADER FİLE
+# ADDING CPP WITH HEADER FILE

 As we write all of our libraries with Headers in pulpo, its better to know how to add header files For this, we should introduce our method into cmakelist